 Transitioning to College

-- Looking over this website together with your student.
+- Look over the SDS website together with the student.

-- Reviewing your student’s IEP or 504 Plan and making sure they know what the diagnosis says and can explain what accommodations have been helpful.
+- Review the student’s IEP or 504 Plan and make sure they know what the diagnosis says and can explain what accommodations have been helpful.

-- Reviewing the documentation guidelines to be sure that your student comes to the University with all of the necessary paperwork and understands the procedure for requesting accommodations.
+- Review the documentation guidelines to be sure that the student comes to the University with all of the necessary paperwork and understands the procedure for requesting accommodations.

-- Encouraging your student to promptly contact us with any questions or concerns.
+- Encourage the student to promptly contact us with any questions or concerns.